sieger/handbook/README.md

 - look at the center plus, but follow the changing colors: https://www.youtube.com/watch?v=uJ9fyOkJFfc
 - Read [this](http://www.turkishneurosurgery.org.tr/pdf/pdf_JTN_1219.pdf) experiment, watch [this](https://www.bitchute.com/video/lCIAcZov5Hs/) documentary and then when you are into it, you can search for the effects of Wi-fi yo human brain and health.
 Then you might consider EMF Blackout Beanie in the shopping list.
 Yeah its kind of tinfoil hat, and yeah in that case, it works, you want it to work, just to protect your brain from melting.
 Example?
 When you talk with your phone like more than 60 seconds, you can feel it right?
 Like your ear, your brain feels weird, yep thats it.
 - That is why do not use 4G, WIFI.
 If you have to use your phone use it with headphones(not wireless, bluetooth is actually worse).
-- Get tester for iodine level in
+- Get tested for iodine level.
+- Get zinc.

 **Mini Games**
 - https://schulte-table.com/